ANALYTICS SOLUTIONS2025-12-26

 Data-centricity Can Be Explained, thus:

 In this way of doing business, data is considered an asset as tangible as a company’s hardware or its headquarters building.
-It is at the heart of the Enterprise’s operations; in fact, the entire IT and business architecture is built keeping in mind the fact that data is a prime and permanent asset.
+It is at the heart of the Enterprise’s operations; in fact, the entire IT and business architecture is built around the fact that data is a prime and permanent asset.

-So far, we’ve seen that those businesses that decided to deploy data analytics worked in this manner: data was extracted from the business practices and fed into a data warehouse or data lakes.
-Data analytics was a result of a business process using an application built with that specific functionality.
+So far, we’ve seen that those businesses that decided to deploy data analytics worked in this manner: data was extracted from business practices and fed into a data warehouse or a data lake.
+Data analytics resulted from a business process using an application built with that specific functionality.
 Which meant the application owned the data.

 But there’s more for an Enterprise to become truly data-centric.
 Its human resources, processes, and technologies must be geared towards firmly understanding that data is at the heart of the Enterprise, and must be used collaboratively to advance the business goals.